This S’mores Icebox Cake features layers of rich chocolate ganache, fluffy marshmallow cream, and honey graham crackers. No baking required!

 Optional S’mores Icebox Cake Topping: Meringue

-Once the cake is fully chilled through, you can enjoy it as is or add a meringue topping.
+Once the cake is cold, you can eat it as is or add a meringue topping.

 Quick Tip